aman63/CHAPAO/README.md

 # CHAPAO
 CHAPAO (Compressing  Alighments  using  Hierarchical  and  Probabilistic  Approach) is a novel reference-based technique for compressing MSAfiles.
 This is to our knowledge the first application of reference-based technique for compressing MSAs.
-Unlike conventional reference-based methods where an “extra” sequence (not included in the input sequences to compress) is used as a reference, we used a novel hierarchical referencing technique where a suitable subset of the input sequences in the MSA file is used as reference sequence.
-CHAPAO offers substantial improvement in compression gain over the existing best alternate methods for both general perpose comression algorithms (zip, Bzip2, gzip, Lzma) and special perpose compression algorithm (CoMSA and MFCompress).
+Unlike conventional reference-based methods where an “extra” sequence (not included in the input sequences to compress) is used as the reference, we used a novel hierarchical referencing technique where a suitable subset of the input sequences in the MSA file is used as reference sequences.
+CHAPAO offers substantial improvement in compression gain over the existing best alternate methods for both general purpose comression algorithms (zip, Bzip2, gzip, Lzma) and special purpose compression algorithm (CoMSA and MFCompress).

 # Dependencies
 Python 3.0 or later